m-lab/k8s-support/k8s/daemonsets/README.md

 ## Access Metrics and PProf Instrumentation

-Our core services (tcpinfo, traceroute, pcap, pusher) are built with native prometheus metrics and pprof instrumentation.
+Our core services (tcp-info, traceroute-caller, packet-headers, uuid-annotator, pusher) are built with native prometheus metrics and pprof instrumentation.
 Access to the `/metrics` and `/debug/pprof` targets are only accessible to the private k8s network.

 Operators can access these targets by following these steps.